Energy-optimization/Energy-optimization/README.md

 # Energy Optimization

-This repository focuses on **energy optimization infrastructure** in **RAN (Radio Access Networks)** environments.
+This repository provides an **energy optimization infrastructure** for **OAI5G-Radio Access Network (RAN)** environment.
-It integrates various components including rApps, O1/VES adapters, and a 5G core to create a modular, testable energy optimization stack aligned with O-RAN and SMO frameworks.
+It integrates various components including performance-aware Energy Saver(paES) rApp and O1/VES adapters to create a modular, testable energy optimization stack aligned with O-RAN and SMO frameworks.

 ---